wohaco/despace/venus_express.md

 The ozone was detected by means of stellar occultations — analysing light from distant stars as it passed through different layers of the atmosphere.
 The method relies on the availability of stars in the line of sight, meaning that it yields an uneven coverage of the planet and is limited to the night side.

-Ozone is located at varying altitudes in the Venusian atmosphere, between 90 and 120 km ([EVN‑015](venus.md)), compared with 15-50 km on Earth, and is always confined to a rather thin layer, measuring 5 to 10 km across.
+Ozone is located at varying altitudes in the Venusian atmosphere, between 90 and 120 ㎞ ([EVN‑015](venus.md)), compared with 15-50 ㎞ on Earth, and is always confined to a rather thin layer, measuring 5 to 10 ㎞ across.
 The ozone layer on Venus is also very tenuous — up to 1000 times less dense than that on Earth.

    7. **Water loss.**